EMDR Therapy for Anxiety, ADHD & Autism

 Anxiety is not a sign of weakness, a character flaw, a “chemical imbalance”, or something you’re just stuck with.
 It’s like the good advice your friends give you, that you just can’t implement, or the wonderful compliments you get from others, but you just can’t fully believe it about yourself.

-We want to have thoughts like: “I’m ok just like I am, I can handle this, or I am safe enough here”; but instead we get “I can’t do this, I’m sure other people think I’m stupid, What if something goes wrong?…..”.
+We want to have thoughts like: “I’m ok just like I am, I can handle this, or I am safe enough here”; but instead we think: “I can’t do this, I’m sure other people think I’m stupid, What if something goes wrong?…..”.

 I read that EMDR is for trauma, but I don’t think I’ve been traumatized?